Primary and secondary schools

 In addition to the above-mentioned schools, there are other schools in Lithuania (both private and public) offering advanced English language training, for instance VIMS – International Meridian School, Queen Morta School.

-The students choosing the French language have the option to attend the Vilnius French School.
+The students choosing the French language have the option to attend the The French International Lyceum of Vilnius.

 In such schools, English, French or German is used as a medium of instruction for part of the subjects, and is provided for students of different age groups.
 In ethnic minority schools, the language of instruction is Russian, Polish or Belorussian, with bilingual education programmes introduced.